-- 6. Verify that a water treatment plan has been implemented including passivation of galvanized steel units.
-See "Water Treatment" section for more details. - 7.
+- 6. For units subject to freezing climates, high humidity climates, or idle periods lasting 24 hours or more, motor space heaters are suggested and (if equipped) should be energized.
+Alternatively, fan motors may be energized for 10 minutes, twice daily, to drive any moisture condensation out of the motor windings. - 7.
 If the unit is going to sit idle for an extended period of time, follow all manufacturers' fan motor and pump instructions for long term storage.
 Plastic sheets or tarps should never be used to protect a unit during storage.
 This practice can trap heat inside the unit, and could potentially cause damage to plastic components.
 See your local EVAPCO representative for additional information on unit storage.